nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

-Next we can use the `describe()` function as we did on the Iris data to create descriptive statitics for the number of words in each review:
+Next we can use the `describe()` function as we did on the Iris data to create descriptive statistics for the number of words in each review:

 ```python